Schatten-von Neumann classes of integral operators: Schatten-von Neumann classes on -spaces

 \end{enumerate} \end{cor} Since $L^{2}(\Omega, L^2(\Omega))=L^{2}(\Omega\times\Omega)$, Corollary \ref{COR:extmain} indeed is an extension of Theorem \ref{ext322} in the case of operators acting on the same space $L^2(\Omega)$.

 \begin{rem} We note that following the remarks after \eqref{EQ:mnorm} we do not need to assume in Corollary \ref{COR:extmain} that $K\in L^2(\Omega\times\Omega)$.
-Consequently, compared with the sufficient condition \eqref{EQ:Russo} by Russo and with Theorem \ref{ext322}, the Schatten class index in Corollary \ref{COR:extmain} can be larger than $2$.
-Indeed, compared with the argument in Remark \ref{REM:L2}, the condition on $r$ in Corollary \ref{COR:extmain} becomes $r<\frac{p_1 p_2}{p_1+p_2}$ in Part (i) and $r<p$ in Part (ii), respectively.
-Therefore, even for Schatten classes $S_r$ with $r>2$, Corollary \ref{COR:extmain} extends the sufficient condition \eqref{EQ:Russo} by Russo in the following sense:
+Consequently, compared with the sufficient condition \eqref{EQ:Russo} by Russo and with Theorem \ref{ext322}, the Schatten-von Neumann class index in Corollary \ref{COR:extmain} can be larger than $2$.
+Indeed, compared with the argument in Remark \ref{REM:L2}, the condition on $r$ in Corollary \ref{COR:extmain} becomes $0<r<\frac{p_1 p_2}{p_1+p_2}$ in Part (i) and $0<r<p$ in Part (ii), respectively.
+Therefore, even for Schatten-von Neumann classes $S_r$ with $r>2$, Corollary \ref{COR:extmain} extends the sufficient condition \eqref{EQ:Russo} by Russo in the following sense: For an integral operator to belong to the Schatten-von Neumann classes $S_r$ with $r>2$, the `size' condition \eqref{EQ:Russo} can be relaxed if we know that the integral kernel of an integral operator has additional `regularity' properties. \end{rem}